manoedinata/manoedinata/README.md

-Just an ordinary "hooman", who likes tinkering with random stuff.
+Just an ordinary "hooman", who likes to tinker with random stuff.